 Credits are part of the Credit Accumulation and Transfer System (CATS).
 Two UK credits are equivalent to one European Credit Transfer System (ECTS) credit.
-Students entering with exemptions may see a change to their study route.

 Learning Outcomes

 Having successfully completed the programme, the student will have met the following learning outcomes.